Things you need to know about Cholera read

 Some of the ways through which this infection spread are as follows:

 - Contaminated Water: Municipal water supplies or water from well are frequent sources of cholera infection.
-People who live in areas where sanitization is poor often get infected.
+People who live in areas where sanitization is inadequate can get infected.

 Treatment of Cholera